P-Sand/Numerical-Analysis/README.md

-# Numerical_Analysis
+# Numerical-Analysis
-This repository is a collection of reports on Numerical Analysis.
+This repository is a collection of reports on Numerical-Analysis.